 – the most effective policies that nations can and should now adopt independently and in a coordinated fashion to stimulate their growth

-– the real-world probability of a new global financial crisis, the policies that governments could adopt to prevent it, and — in any event — how firms and individuals could prepare in the event that a new crisis does indeed occur (crises do occur).
+– the real-world of probability of a new global financial and economic crisis that could be triggered by the current U.S.-China trade war, the policies that governments could adopt to prevent it, and — in any event — how firms and individuals could prepare in the event of a new crisis.